kogo59/The_Central_Caucasus_and_Bashan/chapters/06_Chapter.md

 getting a light mattrass stuffed and made up, and in making other small provisions for our week’s ride across the hills to Tiflis.

-*June 13th.* —The ride to Itehmiadzin, despite the distant view of Ararat, is on the whole a dull one.
+*June 13th.* — The ride to Itehmiadzin, despite the distant view of Ararat, is on the whole a dull one.
 The road passes under the fortress of Erivan, which might perhaps be formidable to Asiatic troops, and crosses the stream from the Gotchka lake, which here flows in a picturesque ravine.
 There is an untidy botanical